 In the event you are unable to exchange your driver’s license, either because there is no reciprocity agreement between France and the country that issued your license or the deadline for license exchange has expired, you will be required to take the French driver’s test.
 If this happens, there is a silver lining to this cloud.
 The driver’s training course teaches how to drive through those tricky roundabouts and park in tiny spaces, so you will likely learn to be a better driver in France!

 After you have successfully passed the multiple-choice exam, you will need to complete at least 20 hours of road lessons.
 The instructor will attempt to correct all the bad driving habits you may have developed over the past 20 years, and it may not be fun!
 But you will learn to drive better, at least for the time it takes you to successfully pass the driving exam!

 Be reassured to know that if you do not speak French, there are international driving schools with solutions for non-French speakers.
-Seek the advice of a relocation company like ours.
+Seek the advice of a relocation company like Smart Relocation.
 The administrative process is complicated, and it varies from one administrative district to another.
 You will save a lot of time and worry by putting this process in the hands of specialists.